apache/calcite/site/_docs/howto.md

  * Merge your Apache and GitHub accounts using the [account linking page](https://gitbox.apache.org/setup/) (you should see 3 green checks in GitBox).
  * Wait at least 30 minutes for an email inviting you to Apache GitHub Organization.
- * Accept invitation and verify that you are a [member of the team](https://github.com/orgs/apache/teams/calcite-committers/members).
+ * Accept the invitation and verify that you are a [member of the team](https://github.com/orgs/apache/teams/calcite-committers/members).

 ## Merging pull requests (for Calcite committers)